Solving Parameterized Polynomial Systems with Decomposable Projections: Monodromy, decompositions, and invariants

 \subsection{Decomposing a projection}

 We have the following definition from \cite{Pirola}.

-\begin{defn} Let $\pi:X\to Y$ be a generically finite dominant map of degree $d$ between complex algebraic varieties.
-We say that $\pi$ is (non-trivially) \emph{decomposable} if there exists an open dense subset $U\subseteq Y$ over which $\pi$ factors as
+\begin{defn} Let $\pi:Z\to Y$ be a generically finite dominant map of degree $d$ between complex algebraic varieties.
+We say that $\pi$ is (nontrivially) \emph{decomposable} if there exists an open dense subset $U\subseteq Y$ over which $\pi$ factors as